-In Uganda, we have – for the government of Denmark – done quality checks of local NGOs that work with Danish NGOs and get Danish funds.
-Through this, we found CIDI (Community Integrated Development Initiatives), who is our direct partner and organize the plantings in Uganda for our sponsors/clients.
+In Uganda, we have – for the government of Denmark – done quality checks of local NGOs that work with Danish NGOs and receive Danish funds.
+Through this we found CIDI (Community Integrated Development Initiatives), who is our direct partner and organise the plantings in Uganda for our sponsors/clients.

 In Vietnam we work together with ActionAid Vietnam

 Our trusted partners in Uganda, Cambodia, and Vietnam work with many communities, schools, churches or temples.
 They ask these – local project owners – to suggest suitable planting sites for our trees.
 We only collaborate with strong, trustworthy communities, so we visit and check the suggested locations and project owners.

 Once we’ve identified and verified a project owner, our local partner signs a contract with a responsible person or group within that community.
 In this contract, it is stated that TROFACO and its partners will pay for the living seedlings (trees to be planted).
 So the community gets trees for free, and in return, they are responsible for replanting trees that die within the first two years of planting.

 As a safeguard, if anything should go wrong with a planting, we have procedures in place to make sure that all trees paid for are re-planted.
 In that case our sponsors/client will be notified of this.
 Furthermore, not all the community’s share from the sales of CO2 compensation are released at once.
 Rather we pay after each time trees have been inspected and found still standing.
 If the amount of trees in a planting has decreased, so will the following payment.
 That is your guarantee that everyone

 We need reports from the communities about the trees, and for this we train local people as verification experts.
 In Cambodia, these are employed directly by us, while in Uganda they are the staff of our partners.
 They are always somebody well respected in the area and often have extensive NGO experience.